christc4/websites-2024/archive.avsbq.org/misc/personal/school/a_level/geography/physical/essay_prep.md

 pioneer species are the first organisms that colonise an area of lithosphere  typicallr are very hardy such as xerophytes

-in the case of a lithosphere the pioneer species create their own food
+in the case of a lithosphere the pioneer species create their own food/water as they ared autotrophic they do not require amnny external nutrition except sunlight

+### Episodic role of watedr

+The formation of wadis (dry river bed) bahadas (alluvial deposits), playas (dry lake beds), pediments (water eroded plains) inselbergs

+The role of water in deserts also extends to a mechanical weathering  process diurnal temperature